 4 Ways To Potentially Lower Your Tax Burden

-I don’t know many people that like paying them taxes, but they’re a fact of life.
+I don’t know many people that like paying taxes, but they’re a fact of life.

 Properly Adjust Your Tax Withholding To Quit Getting Tax Refunds